Where to grab gluten- and lactose-free bites

 We’re always interested in reader’s recommendations, so if we’ve missed your favourite gluten- or lactose-free eatery, let us know and we’ll add it.

 Idyllically located in the heart of Kayl Park, Eden Rose offers a 100% gluten-free gourmet menu.
-Centered around simplicity and seasonal Luxembourgish cuisine, in a romantic setting, the restaurant has earned a review in the Michelin Guide.
+Centered around simplicity and seasonal Luxembourgish cuisine, in a romantic setting, the restaurant earned a Michelin star in 2023.
 During the summer months, you can enjoy Afternoon Tea with an array of gluten-free pastries and artisanal ice cream.

 The spin-off business of the Chocolate House is dedicated to entirely coeliac-friendly baked goodies as well as pizzas and quiches.
 The location also features an atelier/workshop, where some of their Chocolate is produced.
 The Chocolate House itself also serves gluten-free cheesecake and croissants.